CurlyMoo/rules/README.md

 The library implements these calls using tail-recursion as follows.

-A function call like `foo()` is tokenized as a `TCEVENT` token.
-So a token which calls a defined event, where the `on` block is labeled as a `TEVENT`.
-So you have event blocks and event caller functions.
+A function call like `foo()` and an `on` block is tokenized as `TEVENT`.
+So you have event callee and event caller functions.
 Since this ruleset only contains two rule blocks the `on foo then` block is the first rule block in the `rules_t` array and `on bar then` the second.

 ```
 static int8_t event_cb(struct rules_t *obj, char *name);